One of the scenes in Arthurian legend I love the most is when Arthur first declares peace in a unified Britain.

 Because when you’re worrying, you’re not writing.
 Thinking about everything you need to include keeps you from including anything, keeps you from starting.

-Prioritizing anything before putting the most important piece in place often leads to writer’s block; it also usually requires you rewrite things later to fit them in.
+Prioritizing anything before putting the most important piece in place often leads to writer’s block; it also usually requires you to rewrite things later to fit them in.

 Circling back to our metaphor, focusing on the castle first might require you to knock down a wall or two so you can fit the Round Table.

 It increases the time spent and the workload.
 There’s a lot to be said for effective editing, but there’s no reason to court duplication of effort if you can avoid it.

 There’s no benefit in stressing about the seasoning, the sear, and the sizzle before you’ve even defrosted the steak.
 There’s nothing to eat without the meat, as they say.

 Worst of all, other methods keep you from taking action.
 You sit there and stare at the blank page, wondering how to start.

 So.
 Write the shit that’s already in your head.
 The actual lesson, the meat of the story.
 That’s the easy part.
 Get it on paper and get moving.